Editorial board

 Editors-in-Chief

 Since 1994, Pierre’s research is dedicated to genetics and genomics of bivalves.
-Most of his research is connected with aquaculture or conservation issues and has led to over 130 publications, resulting in his recent designation as the most productive author in a recent bibliometric analysis of oyster research worldwide.
+Most of his research is connected with selective breeding and conservation issues and has led to over 170 publications to date, resulting in his designation in 2015 as the most productive author in a bibliometric analysis of oyster research worldwide.

 Research scientist, French Research Institute for Development (IRD)